 I need information about...

 Hypothermia is an abnormally low body temperature brought on by staying in cold temperatures for a long period of time.
 This lowered body temperature affects the brain, and a person's ability to think clearly or move well.
 Severe hypothermia can also cause an irregular heartbeat leading to heart failure and death.

-While hypothermia occurs most often in very cold temperatures, even cool temperatures (above 40°F or 4°C) can be dangerous to a person who has become chilled from rain, sweat, or being in cold water for an extended period of time.
+While hypothermia happens most often in very cold temperatures, even cool temperatures (above 40°F or 4°C) can be dangerous to a person who has become chilled from rain, sweat, or being in cold water for an extended period of time.

 The following people are most at risk for hypothermia: